 - Employee experience tools: Crystal (personality assessments), RemoteHQ (virtual workspace), and Threads (employee sharing and feedback) are a few fun and exciting examples of tools used to make remote work more personalized and enjoyable.

 9. The shift toward a people-first culture

 The idea of a people-first culture isn’t new in the world of HR.
-What makes it a priority for 2023 is the speed at which companies will need to adopt this culture across their organizational structures — especially with frequent layoffs from big-name companies making employees anxious about their job decisions.
+What makes it a priority is the speed at which companies must adopt this culture across their organizational structures — especially with frequent layoffs from big-name companies making employees anxious about their job decisions.

 More than 80 percent of employees say that it’s essential for their companies to see them as people, not just employees.